The Occuity

 Training

-Intuitive design with limited training required
+Intuitive design with no training required - Please Read IFU

 Specialist device and anaesthetic training required